googlypie/CHIP-8-Lua/README.md

 A CHIP-8 emulator written entirely in Lua.

 # Instructions
-Download scoop for Windows if you don't already have it.
-Execute this command: "scoop install love"
+Download scoop for Windows if you don't already have it.\n Execute this command: "scoop install love"
 If this fails, try running "scoop bucket add extras", then try the previous command again.
 After this, put your .ch8 file in the same file as the .lua file